mkdoc/mkdoc/README.md

 Processing instruction macros

-  -p, --preserve  Do not remove processing instructions.
-  -h, --help      Display this help and exit.
+  -p, --preserve  Do not remove processing instructions -h, --help      Display this help and exit
-  --version       Print the version and exit.
+  --version       Print the version and exit

 Report bugs to https://github.com/mkdoc/mkpi/issues
 ```